 Control vacuum levels upstream with Alicat PC-EXTSEN

-The PC-EXTSEN pressure controller provides power to the external vacuum gauge and is compatible with all gauge technologies, including ion, pirani and cold cathode as well as active or passive gauges and combination gauges.
+This pressure controller is most useful when the process requires high or ultra-high vacuum, necessitating the external gauge.
+The PC-EXTSEN takes an analog signal from the gauge and provides closed-loop control using a proportional valve.
+It powers the external vacuum gauge, and is compatible with all gauge technologies including ion, pirani, and cold cathode, as well as active or passive gauges and combination gauges.

 Using this external pressure sensor in conjunction with the vacuum gauge allows you to most accurately maintain the vacuum chamber pressure, even while changing or adjusting the gases being flowed in.
 This allows for for faster application of neutral gases and overall improved system control via the steady pressure levels in the coating environment.

 Eliminate the throttle valve bulk using IVC-Series integrated vacuum controllers

 For setups without an existing vacuum gauge, the IVC-Series pressure controllers eliminate the need for a gauge.
 Similarly to the PC-EXTSEN, this device is able to cut out the bulk, complication and expense of a traditional throttle valve pressure control method.

 The IVC-Series directly integrates a vacuum sensor, making it possible to control pressure in a vacuum chamber with this device immediately out of the box.
 The high accuracy of the sensor allows for reliable control as low as 0.01 milliTorr

 An Alicat IVC-series pressure controller can also be configured with a pneumatically isolated sensor, which can be plumbed directly into your vacuum chamber.
 It is this sensor which provides the high accuracy of this solution, allowing for precision measurement of the vacuum chamber regardless of the composition of the flowing gas.